2023

 The Problem

-Although Personal Zen was built on a strong therapeutic foundation,
+Although Personal Zen was built on a strong therapeutic foundation, data showed that users were not returning after their first session.

 The Solution